jaredly/jerd/Readme.md

 ## (intended) Features:

 - [x] algebraic effects
-- [ ] affine types for safe mutability
 - [x] compile to readable javascript
 - [x] code is hashed typed AST in a database, not text in files
     - for convenience of reading and stuff, there will be a readable